 by Marcia Hinds – Megan and Ryan’s Mom

 But there is no reasoning with a mom on steroids and no sleep.
 I was a mess and just thought Ryan’s father needed to get out of my way, so I could help my son.
 Each day dealing with Ryan’s behavior was frustrating and filled with arguments.
 I was at the end of my rope after another day trying to prevent my son (who had no apparent fear of death) from escaping or hurting himself.
 When he wasn’t on a suicide mission, he made strange noises and turned off and on the lights in every room over and over again.
-The worst was when he squeezed his older sister so hard it made her cry.
+The worst was when he squeezed and bit his older sister and made her cry.

 Here is a short excerpt from my book about the how autism affects the entire family:

 “We’d pick our restaurants by how loud we could be.
 One of our favorites was a local buffet, not because we especially loved the food, but because we rated it a Five-Screamer.
 When Ryan had an explosion there, it wasn’t so bad.
 The restaurant was so noisy his screaming and weird noises weren’t as noticeable.